 Mountain bike for bikepacking features overview

-We also have a more generic guide on how to choose a bike for bikepacking.
-But here, we want to have a look at what makes a mountain bike a good bike for bikepacking or bike touring.
+We also have a more generic guide on choosing a bike for bikepacking.
+But here, we want to examine what makes a mountain bike a good bike for bikepacking or bike touring.

 Our top 3 best hardtail mountain bikes for bikepacking